A radius 1 irreducibility criterion for lattices in products of trees: Introduction

 is an obviously reducible lattice in $T_1 \times T_2$, where $T_i$ is the regular tree of degree $d_i$.
 Its local action on $T_i$ is $\Sym(d_i)$.
 Moreover $\Gamma$ acts transitively, but not freely, on $VT_1 \times VT_2$, showing that the hypothesis of freeness of the $\Gamma$-action cannot be removed in Theorem~\ref{thm:NonExplicit}.

-Despite of its theoretical interest, the bound afforded by Theorem~\ref{thm:NonExplicit} is very crude.
-It turns out that a much more precise description of the values of $d_1$ for which $\Gamma$ is potentially reducible is possible, at least under extra assumptions on the local action.
-This is illustrated by the main result of this paper, which is the following, where $\mathbf{C}_n$ denotes the cyclic group of order $n$.
+Under extra assumptions on the local action, the bound contained in Theorem~\ref{thm:NonExplicit} can be vastly improved.
+This is illustrated by the following result, where $\mathbf{C}_n$ denotes the cyclic group of order $n$.